hpfem/hermes-tutorial/doc/src/hermes2d/P04-adaptivity/intro-2.rst

    :figclass: align-center
    :alt: Convergence graph.

-While this is often the case with adaptive $hp$-FEM, there are problems whose difficulty is such that the convergence is not exponential.
+While this is often the case with adaptive *hp*-FEM, there are problems whose difficulty is such that the convergence is not exponential.
 Or at least not during a long pre-asymptotic stage of adaptivity.
 This may happen, for example, when the solution contains an extremely strong singularity.
 Then basically all error is concentrated there, and all adaptive methods will do the same, which is to throw into the singularity as many small low-order elements as possible.
-Then the convergence of adaptive $h$-FEM and $hp$-FEM may be very similar (usually quite poor).
+Then the convergence of adaptive *h*-FEM and *hp*-FEM may be very similar (usually quite poor).

 Estimated vs. exact convergence rates